 - under age 20 if they are still in high school or

-- of any age and is unable to support themselves because of physical or mental condition
+- of any age and is unable to support themselves because of a physical or mental condition

 In some cases of children with special needs, child support may continue into adulthood.

 Child support can be modified whenever there is a substantial change in circumstances such as the parents’ incomes or the parenting time schedule.
-If a new support order would result in an amount that is 20% higher/lower and at least $75.00 difference, the Court will consider a modification.
+If a new support order would result in an amount that is 20% higher/lower and has at least $75.00 difference, the court will consider a modification.

 We have extensive experience litigating almost every type of family law matter before the court.
 Our team of Minnesota-based child support attorneys has the wisdom to advise you on your case’s likely outcome and guide you through courtroom litigation or out-of-court negotiation.
 We work closely with each client, providing measurable value every step of the way.